erharshmishra/calculator/README.md

 ---

-<b>⚠️ Note<br>
+⚠️ Note<br>
-This calculator currently uses eval() to perform calculations, which can pose a security risk.
+<b>This calculator currently uses eval() to perform calculations, which can pose a security risk.
 It is fine for learning purposes or offline usage, but not recommended for production apps.</b>

+---

 📂 Project Structure
 calculator/